"Maybe there are writers more adept than King at capturing the outrageous

 A.S.
 King is best known for her award-winning young adult novels, though she writes novel-length and short fiction for adults as well.
-She has been a rare poultry breeder, photographer, master printer, contractor, summer camp counselor, pizza delivery driver and after more than a decade in Ireland dividing herself between self-sufficiency, restoring her farm, teaching adult literacy, and writing novels, she returned to the US in 2004.
+After more than a decade in Ireland dividing herself between self-sufficiency, restoring her farm, teaching adult literacy, and writing novels, she returned to the US in 2004.

 Visit her full website here.

 Follow her on Twitter.

 Become a Facebook Fan.

 Where and when were you born?
 I was born in Reading, Berks County, PA on March 10th.
 I am a Pisces.
 And yes, I believe in that stuff.

 What does the A.S. stand for?
 A is for Amy.
 S is for Sarig.
 Those are my first and middle names.
 If you see me walking along a street, please call me Amy.
 But I'd prefer if you called me A.S.
 King if you're writing about me and my books, because it's easier for a bunch of reasons.
 (Biggest reason: there are other Amy Kings.
 And a few of them write.
 See?
 It can get confusing.)

 What influenced you to become a writer?
 I always wanted to be a writer, but what got me to sit in front of a typewriter and actually write was a half year of reading one book a day.
 The book that physically moved me into the writing chair was Salman Rushdie's The Satanic Verses.